Binary-Eater/Intel-Galileo-Pi-Bluetooth-Ethernet-Bridge/README.md

 #### Bluetooth Bridging Device

-On the bluetooth bridging device (probably a Pi), run this command
+On the bluetooth bridging device (probably an Intel Galileo or Pi), run this command

 ```sh
 ifconfig